 sudo rm -r /usr/local/share/nvim/

-Otherwise, if you installed to a custom location like $HOME/neovim, simply remove that directory and clean up your PATH:
+If you installed to a custom location ($HOME/neovim), remove that directory and delete the PATH block:

 rm -rf ~/neovim